tayv/tayv/README.md

 ### Hello 👋

 I'm UX Designer currently working on security software for developers.
 This is the place to view some of my personal coding projects.
+Professional design work examples may be available on request.

-#### 🔨 Things I'm working on:
+#### 🔧 Things I'm working on:

 - Project Bubblegum.
 An adventure in learning to use Nextjs, Typescript, and Tailwind CSS to develop reusable form components and UI patterns.